FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R30

-You will now need to commit your changes, just like the simple merge that we per
+You will now need to commit your changes, just like the simple merge.

 ..
 L31